Board of Directors

 Fred has a background in power electronics including a Bachelor of Science Degree in Electrical Engineering from Fairleigh Dickinson University.
 He also holds a Master’s Degree in Business Administration from Pepperdine University.

-Kimberly Taylor, Program Director, Member Services
+Kimberly Taylor, Director Member Services

 Kimberly Taylor is CALSTART’s Director of Member Services.
 As a member of the Clean Transportation Industry Services team, her responsibilities include the development, oversight and implementation of the program and service benefits created for the consortium of clean transportation industry members.
 She works closely with member companies to identify the synergies between their needs and the services CALSTART offers.
 Special target interest areas include working with fleet managers, and developing collaborations with new and entrenched public and private entities committed to accelerating the advanced vehicle transportation industry.
 Kimberly also serves on CALSTART’s High-Efficiency Truck Users Forum (HTUF) team providing project management services and working with industry stakeholders to achieve common goals.
 Kimberly is the Secretary of the Board of Directors of the Transportation Energy Partners (TEP) where she serves as CALSTART’s representative.